 - Technology: Nvidia uses CUDA (compute united device architecture) cores, and AMD uses Stream processors.
 No performance variation is visible between these two cores.

-- Software: Fine-tuned software makes a difference in the performance, covering the hardware gap.
-Drivers are frequently updated by both and nVIDIA slightly scores in consistency and stability.
+- Software: Fine-tuned software makes a difference in performance, covering the hardware gap.
+Drivers are frequently updated by both, and Nvidia slightly scores in consistency and stability.
 Barring these differences are on equal terms.

 - Streaming & Recording: But for improved video quality in the case of Nvidia during Streaming and recording, both the players are on the same level.